Eating the Right Foods Before Treatment

 Mesothelioma and its treatment may cause a variety of dietary side effects.
 Proper nutrition is a critical component of mesothelioma treatment.
 The right nutrients provide fuel for healing, maintaining immunity and rebuilding the body.

-A 2022 clinical research study showed the importance of mesothelioma patients to maintain skeletal muscle mass.
-Mesothelioma patients who maintained muscle mass had a greater chance of survival after 12 months compared to those who had increased sedentary time and lower rates of light activity.
+A 2022 study showed the importance of mesothelioma patients to maintain skeletal muscle mass.
+Those who maintained muscle mass had a greater chance of survival after 12 months.
+This was compared to patients with increased sedentary time and lower rates of light activity.

 Calories are more important than type of food at this time.
 Be flexible and add other foods as needed to keep calories coming into your body.